 - to different parts of the Church to enable the development and promotion of other products and services and to improve our general ability to assist Church attendees and the wider community.

-The Church conducts a free discipleship counselling service.
-Personal information we collect from individuals before and during counselling sessions is kept confidential and secure at all times.
+The Church conducts a free biblical soul care service.
+Personal information we collect from individuals before and during biblical soul care sessions is kept confidential and secure at all times.
 Some of this information is sensitive information (see below).

-When files are not being used by a Discipleship Counsellor, they will be appropriately labelled and stored in locked filing cabinets.
-On occasion the personal information collected by Discipleship Counsellor must be shared with third parties.
+When files are not being used by a soul care Counsellor, they will be appropriately labelled and stored in locked filing cabinets.
+On occasion, the personal information collected by soul care Counsellor must be shared with third parties.
 For example, this personal information will be shared where :

 - there is danger of harm being caused to the client or others;